cube3power/atsd/rule-engine/functions-utility.md

 ```javascript
   getURLUserInfo(string u) string
 ```

 Retrieves the `user:password` from URL string `u`.
-If the URL `u` is null, empty or invalid, exception is thrown.
+If the URL `u` is null, empty or invalid, an exception is thrown.

 Example: